 Explore The Ice Caves at Wisconsin's Apostle Islands

-Wisconsin’s 21 Apostle Islands are scattered west of Bayfield in Lake Superior.
+Wisconsin’s 21 Apostle Islands are scattered offshore from Bayfield in Lake Superior.
 When winter temperatures allow, the sea caves and rock formations on some of the islands become stunning ice caves and are reachable by crossing the Great Lake about a mile on foot.

-Park officials carefully monitor the ice conditions and will update the public when this hike is safe.
-Even when conditions are right, you and your crew may feel the water moving below.
+Park officials will carefully monitor the ice conditions and update the public when this hike is safe.
+Even when conditions are right, you and your crew may feel the water moving below, and conditions can change quickly.

 The Apostle Islands mainland ice caves feature some of the most spectacular cliffs and sea caves found in the Great Lakes.
 The features are different every year, as is the route to see them.